Articles in this section

 • The total billed amount

-Providing this information will help the representative locate the claim in their system.
+This information helps the representative locate the claim in their system.

-It’s also important to verify your billing information when reaching out to a representative.
-You can be registered with insurance payers as an Individual provider, or as an Organization, and it’s important to clarify whether they have your Billing Provider Information listed as either:
+Also verify your billing information during the call.
+You may be registered with payers as an Individual provider or as an Organization.
+Confirm whether the payer has your Billing Provider Information listed as:

 • Type 1 (Individual) NPI and SSN or Tax ID/EIN